 Disease and Pest Resistance

-These plants are generally very resistant to pests and diseases but in case they do suffer from an unwanted insect attack, you can use a good, commercial insecticide to take care of it.
-Just make sure you don’t use too much of it and wear protective clothing when you use it as it is a poisonous chemical after all.
+These plants are generally very resistant to pests and diseases but in case they do suffer from an unwanted insect attack, you can use a good, organic insecticide to take care of it.
+Just make sure you don’t use too much of it and wear protective clothing when you use it as a precaution.

 Overall, Scindapsus Treubii Moonlight plants are fairly fast-growing plants and can grow from cuttings into mature plants in a matter of months if given the right amount of care and environment to grow in.